 In order to determine that you meet all of the above criteria, your County Assessor may ask you to verify the address on your Minnesota driver’s license, the address where you are registered to vote, your primary mailing address, or other factual information.

 According to Minnesota Statute 273.124 (g) …..

 (g) If an individual is purchasing property with the intent of claiming it as a homestead and is required by the terms of the financing agreement to have a relative shown on the deed as a co-owner, the assessor shall allow a full homestead classification.
 This provision only applies to first-time purchasers, whether married or single, or to a person who had previously been married and is purchasing as a single individual for the first time.
 The application for homestead benefits must be on a form prescribed by the commissioner and must contain the data necessary for the assessor to determine if full homestead benefits are warranted.

 You must own and occupy a property as well as apply by December 31 to qualify for taxes payable in the following year.

 If your property has been granted homestead classification, you do not need to reapply.

 However, the County Assessor may at any time ask you to provide an additional application or other documentation to verify that you continue to meet the requirements for homestead treatment.

 You can search for your property ID by address through our online property search at this website: https://web.co.wright.mn.us/proptax/

-You do not need to enter the “R” with the property ID.
-It should however, include the hyphens and be in the following format: XXX-XXX-XXXXXX.
+You do not need to enter the “R” with the property ID and there is no need to include the hyphens.

 All owners who occupy the property and their spouse are required on the application, whether the spouse lives at the requested homestead location or not.